aut0maticjack/lazyweb/3D-Printing-Control-Boards-and-Firmware.md

 http://www.reprap.org/wiki/RAMPS-FD

+* Forget RAMPS-FD, seriously it's not even an option
 * RAMPS-like shield designed for use with Arduino Due (3.3v TTL) but also works on Mega 2560
 * RAMPS-FD v1.x has safety concerns, Geeetech sold the unfinished pre-release design despite being asked not to
 * bobc designed RAMPS-FD v2.2 but gave up the project, and all the Chinese sellers still sell v1
 * Fixes for v1 boards are detailed at: http://forums.reprap.org/read.php?219,424146
-* Fixes require SMD soldering so not recommended, avoid RAMPS-FD altogether
+* Fixes require SMD soldering so not recommended, hence avoid RAMPS-FD altogether